-In July 2011 the Group signed a Cooperative Joint Venture Agreement with Jigang Iron & Steel Co., Limited to establish Bisalloy Jigang Steel Plate (Shandong) Co., Limited ('the joint venture') for the marketing and distribution of quench & tempered steel plate in the People's Republic of China and other international markets.
+In July 2011, the Group signed a Cooperative Joint Venture Agreement with Jigang Iron & Steel Co., Limited to establish Bisalloy Jigang Steel Plate (Shandong) Co., Limited ('the joint venture') for the marketing and distribution of quench & tempered steel plate in the People's Republic of China and other international markets.
+The Group has joint control under the terms of the Joint Venture Agreement.